wkerwmm/updatecheckerjava/README.md

 2. Ensure you have `OkHttp` library in your dependencies.
 3. Implement the update check in your code.

+## WARNINGS FROM THE DEVELOPER
+- Friends, I wanted to share it with you because I use this structure even in my own plugins.
+It is a very easy-to-use system.
+- Arkadaşlar kendi eklentilerimde bile bu sistemi kullandığım için sözlerle paylaşmak istedim, çok rahat ve asenkron çalışmaktadır.

 ## Usage
 ```java
 UpdateChecker updateChecker = new UpdateChecker(